What "natural” ingredients really mean.

 - 3 min read

-The word natural carries a comforting promise - safety, purity, gentleness.
-But in cosmetic science, the source of an ingredient says nothing about its safety or effectiveness.
+The word natural carries a comforting promise: safety, purity, gentleness.
+In cosmetic science, however, the source of an ingredient says nothing about its safety or performance.
 Arsenic is natural.
 So is poison ivy.
-And jellyfish venom - one of the most complex toxins known - is also natural.
+Jellyfish venom, one of the most complex toxins known, is also natural.

-At Upenya, we believe real skincare comes from balance: where Africa’s botanicals meet proven science, and every ingredient earns its place through evidence - not marketing.
+At Upenya, we believe real skincare comes from balance.
+Africa’s botanicals meet proven science, and every ingredient earns its place through evidence rather than marketing.

 What “natural” means

-In the cosmetics industry, natural refers to ingredients obtained directly from plants, minerals, or microorganisms through physical processes such as pressing, distillation, filtration, fermentation, or drying - instead of a chemical modification.
+In cosmetics, natural refers to ingredients obtained directly from plants, minerals, or microorganisms through physical processes such as pressing, distillation, filtration, fermentation, or drying.
+These processes avoid chemical modification.

-According to ISO 16128-1:2016, natural ingredients are those derived from renewable biological or mineral sources with minimal processing [1].
-Examples include Marula oil, Aloe ferox gel and Honeybush leaf extract - all featured in Upenya’s Youth Skincare range.
+ISO 16128-1:2016 defines natural ingredients as those derived from renewable biological or mineral sources with minimal processing (ISO, 2016).
+Examples include marula oil, Aloe ferox gel, and honeybush leaf extract, all used in Upenya’s Youth Skincare range.

-However, “natural” is not a legal certification.
-The Cosmetic, Toiletry and Perfumery Association (CTPA) notes that the term alone tells consumers nothing about an ingredient’s toxicology, sustainability, or formulation safety [2].
+The term natural is not a legal certification.
+The Cosmetic, Toiletry & Perfumery Association (CTPA) notes that it does not indicate toxicology, sustainability, or formulation safety on its own (CTPA, n.d.).

 What “natural origin” means